top of page

 Loan Application to TWDB - April 2022

 A Project Information Form (PIF) for initial application to the Texas Water Development Board (TWDB) for the Clean Water Revolving Fund was submitted and accepted by the TWDB for inclusion into Fiscal Year 2023’s Intended Use Plan.
-This will allow a WCID we set up to potentially obtain a low interest loan.
+This would allow a WCID we set up to potentially obtain a low interest loan.

 Boundary Survey, March - June 2022